beet-software/dorm/README.md

 This ORM uses separation of concerns as the main concept of its framework:

 - The **model** (*what* to manipulate) represents the database schema.
-If you have an UML diagram of your database, containig the tables, columns and relationships, you can represent it the framework.
+If you have an UML diagram of your database, containing the tables, columns and relationships, you can represent it the framework.
 - The **engine** (*where* to manipulate) represents the database driver.
 You can implement your custom database engine to work with dORM without affecting your schema or your controller.
 - The **controller** (*how* to manipulate) represents the database operations.
 This is where you